sporto/elm-tutorial/en/04-starting/07-multiple-modules.md

 # Multiple modules

-Our application is going to grow soon, so keeping things in one file will become hard to maintain quite fast.
+Our application is growing, so keeping things in one file will quickly become difficult to maintain.

 ### Circular dependencies